-The goal of the Career Center is to assist students in connecting academic, co-curricular, and vocational experiences in a meaningful way, leading to successful career employment following graduation.
-Students should begin using the Career Center in their freshman year.
-Exploration of personal and work values, interests, skills and personality can be done through a variety of methods.
+The goal of the Career Center is to assist students in connecting academic, co-curricular, and vocational experiences in a meaningful way, leading to successful employment following graduation.
+Students should begin using the Career Center throughout their academic career at Centenary.
+The Career Center also works with Centenary Alumni providing professional and career development services.

+Exploration of values, interests, skills and personality can be done through a variety of methods.
 This helps students confirm a major, select a career field, or develop employability skills throughout their time at Centenary.
-There are assessment tools and an extensive career library for investigation.
-Professional career counselors are available for individual appointments, to interpret career assessment results, assist with job search correspondence, and do mock interviews.
-The Center maintains a wide variety of job listings (full-time, part-time, summer positions) from throughout the local and regional area.
-Also campus Work-Study assignments are obtained here.
-There are numerous workshops during the academic year to help students fine tune their job search and on-the-job maintenance skills.
-The Career Center also helps students obtain Internship assignments.
-These semester-long work experiences are for academic credit.
-Sophomores, juniors and seniors with a minimum GPA of 2.5 who have completed a minimum of 40 college credits may explore a career field, gain valuable work experience, and often receive a salary.
-Students can build a valuable network of information and contacts to use in their first job search, a career change, or pursuing graduate school information.
-Career and life planning are a part of every student's experience at Centenary College.
+Professional career development staff are available for individual appointments, to interpret career assessment results, assist with job search correspondence, and do mock interviews.
+The Center maintains a variety of job listings from the local and regional area, which are posted on the Career Center webpage.
+The Student Employment program is also operated by the Careeer Center, providing part-time on-campus employment opportunities for students.

+There are numerous workshops, information sessions, and lectures during the academic year to help students fine-tune their job searches and professional skills.
+The Career Center also hosts annual career fairs open to students, alumni, and the local community.